Exploring Teacher-Led Micro-RCTs

 • Have at least one class in Year 2, 3, 4 or 5

-• Be able to deliver the intervention and enter test scores between September and October 2025, respond to surveys and attend an interview/focus group between November-December 2025
+• Be able to deliver the intervention and enter test scores between October and December 2025, respond to surveys and attend an interview/focus group between November 2025-January 2026

 • Not already be involved in another EEF literacy trial during that time with the same year groups